 - Verify the empirical results of scientific and social research.
 Unless these results mesh with the prevailing order, pressures will arise to ignore or doctor them.
 As well, academics have strong incentives to produce eye-catching results, and may tamper with experimental procedures and data to produce them.
 Outright fraud sometimes occurs, but subtle falsification is far more common.
 For a clear example of the latter, see this video.

 - By default distrust authoritative voices.
 In many cases, scientists and other intellectuals are publicly consulted because they convincingly dispense the standard lies.
 For example, the mainstream media cite Michael Mann and Zeke Hausfather on climate issues not because they have penetrating insights, but because they are credible propagators of the bogus story about emissions reductions.

-- Don't assume that environmental concerns are linked to environmental truth.
+- Don't assume that environmental concerns lead to environmental truth.
 The numerous deceptions are deeply entrenched, and challenging them can incur severe personal and professional penalties.
 The result is that even the most dedicated among the concerned rarely address the crisis with objective minds.